 About Dead Horse Ranch State Park

-Dead Horse Ranch State Park is a beautiful park located in Cottonwood, Arizona, featuring trails, camping facilities, and various recreational activities.
+Dead Horse Ranch State Park is a beautiful park located in Cottonwood, Arizona, featuring trails, camping facilities, picnic areas, fishing piers, and other recreational activities.
 The park covers 423 acres along the Verde River and offers a variety of habitats, including riparian zones, grasslands, and mesquite bosques.

 For several decades, the Ireys family lived on and operated the ranch.
 In the 1970s, as the family started considering the future of the property, they decided that they wanted to preserve the land for future generations to enjoy.
 In 1971, the family approached the Arizona State Parks Board with the idea of selling the property to the state to be converted into a state park.